wb8tyw/D-Rats/README.md

 Debian packages needed for running or development.

 Below if you are not in a locale that is english, you will need the aspell- variant dictionary for your locale.
-Developers may need apell- variant dictionaries for all locales that D-rats has message files for.
+Developers may need aspell- variant dictionaries for all locales that D-rats has message files for.

 The python2 packages are only needed for running the stable python2 version